grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

  8:57  | 1.89GB          | +/- 38.12MB
  13:25 | 1.95GB          | +/- 38,12MB

 Simultaneously I was analysing the rbtrace results and found them to be rather strange.
 When checking the memory usage of the actual puma server and comparing it with the actual size that Ruby is aware of, it turned out that Ruby forgets quite a big chunk of it.
-In fact I would say that Ruby has a case of Alzheimers disease.
+Ruby, in a way, suffers from Alzheimers disease.

 All of this left me rather confused and a bit frustrated.
 I was walking around trying to make sense of it, while another coworker was overhearing me sighing rather loudly when I was going to the toilet.
 He asked what was going on and I explained this particular problem.
 He said that he once read an article about this memory discrepancy in Ruby and he would link it to me.
 I briefly [skimmed the article](https://www.joyfulbikeshedding.com/blog/2019-03-14-what-causes-ruby-memory-bloat.html) and there was a striking image in there: